anandkr123/Self-AttentionGAN_ArtGeneration/README.md

 In the untitled.ipynb file, run the below individual line as in a jupyter notebook

-step 0:-At first change the HARDWARE ACCELERATOR TO GPU from runtime
+step 0:- At first change the HARDWARE ACCELERATOR TO GPU from runtime

 step 1:- from google.colab import drive

+step 3:- drive.mount('/content/gdrive')

+step 4:  %cd gdrive/<path to folder with scripts data>   e.g. %cd gdrive/My\ Drive/sagan/

+step 5:  Execute the required script as done from command line.

 ### RESULTS